What is External Analysis?

 The industry life cycle describes the natural stages of an industry as time progresses.
 An industry life-cycle consists of start-up, growth, shakeout, maturity, and decline stages.

 - Start-up is characterized by very low competition.
-Barriers to entry based on access to key technological know-how.
+Barriers to entry are abased on access to key technological know-how.

 - Growth is characterized by the low threat from potential competitors due to rapid growth in demand.

 - Shakeout is characterized by a rivalry between companies becoming intense; companies cut prices to increase demand.

 - Maturity is characterized by the threat of potential entrants decreasing and product segmentation.